 Many of our publications are based on documents that we have transcribed over the years.
-We are close to completing work on parish registers and bishops’ transcripts.
+We are now very close to completing work on Wiltshire parish registers and bishops’ transcripts.
 In addition, we are working on a range of other documents which we aim to make available to family historians in the future.
 Currently we are working on the following projects:

 Manor court records (17th to early 20th century)